dtc-coding-dojo/main/docs/about.md

 ## What is a Masterclass?
 <div class="box">
   <p>
-A masterclass can be anything from a problem that you have solved, to a cool method you have used or a topic you would like to explain to people.
-The Masterclasses will be featured with your profile on the expert board so participants can choose to submit them with the problem submission form
+A masterclass can be anything from a problem that you have solved, to a cool method you have used or a topic you would like to talk about to other students.
+The masterclasses will be featured with your profile on the expert board so participants can choose to submit them with the problem submission form.
 </p>
 </div>

 ## What will happen to my data?
 <div class="box">
   <p>
-To ensure the proper handling of your data we have designed a data policy agreement which has to be agreed on before submitting a problem.
+To ensure the proper handling of your data, we have written a data policy agreement which has to be agreed to before submitting a problem.
 SABS students may not store or publish their code on a public repository, such as GitHub, without going through the standard SABS DMS to obtain permission from our partners first.
 Any data that is protected by a confidentiality agreement, such as from industrial partners or the NHS,  will not be used or published by the Coding Dojo.
 </p>
 </div>